picoruby/prk_firmware-wiki/VIA-and-Remap.md

 Note that this line must NOT include any other letter except a line feed.

-Eventually, your "PRKFirmware" drive should look like this:
+Eventually, your "PRK DRIVE" drive should look like this:

 ```
-PRKFirmware
+PRK DRIVE
 ├── keymap.rb
 ├── prk-conf.txt
 └── via_map.txt  # This is going to show after configuring on Remap